Skip to content

 Considering how often the truisms get repeated the issue can’t be ignorance.
 So we picked truism número uno and did some research of our own.

-Here’s what we found out about marketing strategies when we interviewed marketing leaders. 👇
+Here’s what we found out about marketing strategies when we interviewed marketing leaders:

 Problems with creating B2B marketing strategies

-It probably comes as no surprise that the messiness of everyday work and internal misalignment are the biggest obstacles standing in the way of making an effective marketing strategy.
+It probably comes as no surprise that the messiness of everyday work and internal misalignment are the biggest obstacles standing in the way of making an effective marketing strategy

-What I mean by the messiness of everyday work is the mountain of tasks that are waiting on marketing’s to-do list and the inevitable resource constraints that they are confined with.
 There isn’t any capacity to make a strategy when you have to merely execute tactics all the time, or build foundations for marketing.
 It is the all-too-familiar dilemma of too much to do and too little time.

 7fe99q